Bonsai: Gradient-free Graph Condensation for Node Classification: Experiments

 Consistent with the earlier trend, \name continues to outperform all baselines.
 We further observe that the performance gap between \name and the baselines is wider in \gat and \gin compared to \gcn (Table~\ref{tab:gcnaccuracy}).
 For \gcond and \gcsr, this wider gap is not surprising since they are trained on the gradients of \gcn, which are expected to differ from those of \gin and \gat. \gin uses a Sum-Pool aggregation, while \gat employs attention to effectively dampen unimportant edges, with a potentially different eigen spectrum - the property that \gdem attempts to preserve.
 The approach of \name, on the other hand, aligns more directly with the computational structure of \gnns.
 It focuses on analyzing the input space of computation trees and aims to represent as much of this space as possible within the given budget.
-This approach of retaining essential information, rather than mimicking a pre-determined proxy function assumed to be important for \gnns, leads to superior results.\looseness=-1